The quickest way to call me? 🤙

 Once you dial the number the call goes Over The Air through your phone’s or laptop’s cellular or WiFi network connects to the ISP’s exchange does its magic and connects you to the recipient.

-2. Crystal Clear and Peer to Peer
+2. Crystal Clear

 3. Future Proof

 I can pickup a call from any of my logged in devices.
 The only thing to update on your end is the ‘client’ - the app you use.
 The server stuff is done quite easily, often no need for physical work on the medium such as phone lines or underground cables when compared to normal calls over landlines or setting up towers for the next generation of smartphone hardware.

 Get over it, these calls will always be overpriced compared to data, it was designed before the internet was mainstream.
 ISPs overcharge when data prices are much cheaper.

 A normal call’s meta-data contaminates a minimum of 5 places

 - Both ISPs and the gov.

 - Sting rays and 3rd party snooping in either neighbourhoods.

 - Geolocation tracking / cell tower triangulation in either neighbourhood.